A Game Theoretic Framework for Model Based Reinforcement Learning: Experiments

 \section{Experiments}

 In our experiemental evaluation, we aim to primarily answer the following questions: \begin{enumerate}[leftmargin=*] \itemsep0em \item Do independent learning algorithms (GDA and BR) learn slowly or suffer from instabilities? \item Do the Stackelberg-style algorithms (PAL and MAL) enable stable and sample efficient learning? \item Do MAL and PAL exhibit different learning characteristics and strengths?
-Can we characterize the situations where PAL might be better than MAL, and vice versa? \end{enumerate} \textbf{Task Suite} We study the behavior of algorithms on a suite of continuous control tasks consisting of: \texttt{DClaw-Turn}, \texttt{DKitty-Orient}, \texttt{7DOF-Reacher}, and \texttt{InHand-Pen}.
+Can we characterize the situations where one is more preferable than the other? \end{enumerate} \textbf{Task Suite} We study the behavior of algorithms on a suite of continuous control tasks consisting of: \texttt{DClaw-Turn}, \texttt{DKitty-Orient}, \texttt{7DOF-Reacher}, and \texttt{InHand-Pen}.
 The tasks are illustrated in Figure~\ref{fig:task_illustrations} and further details are provided in Appendix~\ref{appendix:tasks}.
 The DClaw and DKitty tasks use physically accurate models of robots~\cite{Zhu2018DexterousMW, Kumar_ROBEL}.
 The Reacher task is a representative whole arm manipulation task, while the in-hand dexterous manipulation task~\cite{Rajeswaran-RSS-18} serves as a representative high-dimensional control task.
 In addition, we also present results with our algorithms in the OpenAI gym tasks in Appendix~\ref{appendix:gym_results}.

 \textbf{Algorithm Details} For all the algorithms of interest (GDA, BR, PAL, MAL), we represent the policy as well as the dynamics model with fully connected neural networks.
 We instantiate all of these algorithm families with model-based natural policy gradient.
 Details about the implementation are provided in Appendix~\ref{appendix:algorithm}.
 We use ensembles of dynamics models and entropy regularization to encourage robustness.